miguel-angel-monjas/master-thesis/cluster-management.md

 # Creation of a Hadoop cluster
+This document is based on [the official Hadoop documentation](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html) and [other resources found on the Internet](https://chawlasumit.wordpress.com/2015/03/09/install-a-multi-node-hadoop-cluster-on-ubuntu-14-04/).
+It is important to note that as new releases are available, some properties become deprecated and old tutorials are no longer valid (see the [list of deprecated properties](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/DeprecatedProperties.html)).

-# Instance creation
+## Instance creation
 We create three instances in the OpenStack cloud: we’ll name them `hdfs-master`, `hdfs-slave-1` and `hdfs-slave-2`.
 The flavor used has the following features:
 * **Memory**: 32 GB
 * **vCPU**: 32

 The image used is Ubuntu 16.06.
 All of them are provided a floating IP address (in our environment: `10.65.104.210`, `10.65.104.175`, and `10.65.104.176`).

 ## Install Java on all instances
+We plan to install Oracle Java 8 and follow some tutorial found on the Internet ([here](http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/) and [here](http://stackoverflow.com/questions/19275856/auto-yes-to-the-license-agreement-on-sudo-apt-get-y-install-oracle-java7-instal)):

 ```bash
 sudo apt-get update
 echo oracle-java8-installer shared/accepted-oracle-license-v1-1 select true | sudo debconf-set-selections